-“Spring break” and “sex trafficking” are not terms you often find in the same sentence — but rather than provide parents with details about popular destinations or best hotels for vacations at this time of year, it’s time to shed some real light on the dangers that exist out there for our young people, whether they’re in high school, college or even beyond.
+“Spring break” and “sex trafficking” are not terms often found in the same sentence — but rather than provide parents with details of popular destinations or best hotels for vacations, it’s time to shed some light on the dangers that exist out there for our young people, whether they’re in high school, college or beyond.

 It’s also important to recognize that male spring breakers who participate in the commercial sex industry, whether that’s strip clubs or purchasing people in prostitution, could be perpetuating the modern-day sexual slavery market, Halverson told LifeZette.

 “The conditions surrounding spring break — such as a large influx of males, the celebratory atmosphere, high alcohol consumption, and having money to spend — can create an increased demand for sex trafficking,” she said.
 “Research from the Arizona School of Social Work found that any large event that provides a significant concentration of people in a relatively confined urban area becomes a desirable location for a sex trafficker to bring their victims — for the purposes of commercial sexual exploitation.”

 Halverson and the National Center on Sexual Exploitation shared similar concerns about sex trafficking and prostitution demand each year during the Super Bowl.

 While it’s important for women to exercise safety at any spring break events they attend, Halverson said it is vital to send young men the message that spring break is not an excuse to buy sex, or to sexually exploit another person in any way.

 Meanwhile, this type of activity can happen anywhere.
 It’s not confined merely to spring break at the beach.

 “Unfortunately, due to online websites, we see that sex trafficking is occurring all across the country,” Halverson noted.
 “While cities with higher populations will often attract higher numbers of traffickers, no community is immune from commercial sexual exploitation and sex trafficking.”